 - Where the trust or company is an approved Public Benefit Organisation or a small business funding entity; - Loans to a trust by reason of, or in return for, a vested right held by the person granting the loan, in the receipts and accruals and assets of the trust (vested trusts); - Loans to special trusts that are created solely for the benefit of persons with a "disability" as defined section 6B, which incapacitates such person from earning sufficient income for their maintenance or managing their own financial affairs; - Where a loan was advanced to a trust or a company at the instance of a natural person and was used to fund the acquisition or improvement of a primary residence, and the natural person or its spouse used the residence as a primary residence for the entire period that the trust owed the residence during the year of assessment.
-From 1 January 2024 the primary residence and the land (including unconsolidated adjacent land) on which it is situated, may not exceed 2 hectares, and must together be used mainly for domestic or private purposes; - Where the loan, advance or credit constitutes an affected transaction relating to transfer pricing; - A loan provided to a trust or company in terms of a Sharia compliant financing arrangement; - The loan, advance or credit is made by a South African resident company to a resident person (64E(4) deemed dividend).
+The primary residence and the land (including unconsolidated adjacent land) on which it is situated, may not exceed 2 hectares, and must together be used mainly for domestic or private purposes; - A loan provided to a trust or company in terms of a Sharia compliant financing arrangement; - The loan, advance or credit is made by a South African resident company to a resident person (64E(4) deemed dividend).